When Alzheimer's strikes your heart, body, and mind go spinning out of control. Well, mine did.

 The doctors, friends, support group members and Rose -- each and every one of them.
 They all had a body and a face.

-To read the review go here.
+To read my review go here.
 You should consider obtaining this book.

 Original content Bob DeMarco, the Alzheimer's Reading Room